Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Simul-LLM: an Open-Source SimulMT LLM Fine-tuning Framework

 \subsection{Fine-tuning Wrapper and Features}

 The fine-tuning wrapper of Simul-LLM is constructed with a focus on simplicity and extensibility.
 It is depicted in Figure \ref{fig:finetune} and supports the following set of user-friendly features.

-\textbf{LLM Support and Extensibility}: The proposed Simul-LLM currently supports Falcon and will imminently support Mistral and LLaMa for SimulMT fine-tuning.
+\textbf{LLM Support and Extensibility}: The proposed Simul-LLM currently supports Falcon, Mistral, and Llama-2 fine-tuning (some Llama-2 validation still remains).
 The fine-tuning wrapper is constructed with a focus on extensibility, allowing for rapid expansion to other LLMs assuming users hold a minimal level of LLM-specific knowledge.

 \textbf{Multiple Prompt Structures}: Translation quality, as demonstrated by numerous prior works, varies significantly with prompt structure.
 As such, the fine-tuning wrapper of Simul-LLM supports multiple kinds of prompt structures, all of which we will validate later in this paper.
-In the interest of supporting adapting NMT LLMs to SimulMT, Simul-LLM supports NMT fine-tuning in addition to supporting prompt structures that allow for strict \textit{wait-k} fine-tuning structures.
+In the interest of supporting adapting NMT LLMs to SimulMT, Simul-LLM supports NMT fine-tuning in addition to supporting prompts that allow for strict \textit{wait-k} fine-tuning structures.

-\textbf{PEFT and Full Model Fine-tuning}: While PEFT \citep{peft} has recently become popular, full model fine-tuning is still a valuable option.
-Simul-LLM supports both PEFT and full model fine-tuning, although PEFT is recommended for most low-to-mid resource hardware setups.
-We provide recommended PEFT configurations (as seen in Figure \ref{fig:finetune}) for all supported models, and integrate interface for new PEFT configurations when extending to new LLMs.

-\textbf{Flexible Quantization}: Effectively fine-tuning LLMs is reliant on careful memory management for low-to-mid hardware setups.
+\textbf{Flexible Quantization and PEFT}: Effectively fine-tuning LLMs is reliant on careful memory management for low-to-mid hardware setups.
 Given that, Simul-LLM quantizes LLMs via the \verb|BitsAndBytes| library (seen in the Quant Config in Figure \ref{fig:finetune}), which enables flexible fixed-point quantization.
 For most low-to-mid hardware setups, we recommend quantizing in 4-bit floating point via 4-bit NormalFloat (nf4).
+Additionally, Simul-LLM by default engages in PEFT \cite{peft} via a passed configuration, although it does also support full model fine-tuning.

 \textbf{Prompt Loss Filtering}: Extremely basic supervised fine-tuning may inappropriately include portions of the prompt in loss calculations that are then backpropagated.
-The fine-tuning wrapper of Simul-LLM ensures that the model only learns from data it is intended to generate post-prompt via a \verb|DataCollator| object and a specified response template.
+The fine-tuning wrapper of Simul-LLM ensures that the model only learns from data it is intended to generate post-prompt via a \verb|DataCollator| object and a response template.

-\textbf{Supervised Fine-tuning Agent}: While custom fine-tuning and optimization loops can be useful, existing and popular options are quite capable.
-Given that, Simul-LLM's fine-tuning wrapper surrounds the \verb|transformers| supervised fine-tuning trainer and interfaces with it directly.
-Hyperparameters are fed directly to it as well as PEFT configs, quantization configs, and a specified prompt structure.
-The trainer itself handles saving model (or LoRA adapter) checkpoints, engaging in validation runs, and optimizing as defined by the provided hyperparameters.